Safety Tips for School Travel

 The first day of school is just around the corner!
 Students will be out and about on their way to and from school each day.

 Sending your child off to school can be a stressful event.
-Making sure that you student is properly prepared to stay safe on their journey can ease some of that stress.
+Making sure that your student is properly prepared to stay safe on their journey can ease some of that stress.

 Whether your child will be commuting to school or practice via bus, car, or foot, it is important to remind them of these safety tips before they head out to the first day of class:

-School Bus Transportation: Establish clear, safe guidelines for any child taking the bus:
+School Bus Transportation: Establish clear, safety guidelines for any child taking the bus: